PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/Creating_new_Catalog_price_rule.md

 ## Price Rules input fields and meanings

- Name - this input field is marked with asterisk sign, meaning that this feald is required.
+ **Name** - this input field is marked with asterisk sign, meaning that this feald is required.
 Give it a name for your first price rule.<br>
- Currency - it is a dropdown selection, for choosing what countries should be involved into pricing rules.
-For example, if you want, that only USA customers could see the price rules for Prestahop catalogs, you should select the Dollar currency here.
+ **Currency** - it is a dropdown selection, for choosing what countries should be involved into pricing rules.
+For example, if you want, that only USA customers could see the price rules for Prestahop catalogs, you should select the USD currency here.<br>
+ **Country** - you can select a specific country for the Catalog price rules.
+For example, if you want, that only German customers could see the certain price rules, you should select the Germany in the dropdown.